avanderw/git-templates/hooks/README.md

 BODY_WRAP=72
 ```

 The variables are configured with the module file, unless the module contains various rules.
-Then it is contained in the module directory's `_config.sh` file.
+Then it is contained in the module directory's `CONFIG.sh` file.